vacp2p/rfc/specs/waku/v2/waku-filter.md

 TODO Consider adding a FilterResponse acting as a form of ACK

-TODO Consider adding request id

-TODO Clarify if Messages or a list of WakuMessage are pushed

 TODO Specify unsubscribe mechanism and semantics

 TODO Investigate if we need a way to communicate (handshake?) that we are a a client - server (full node - light node) or not.